plackyhacker/Shellcode-Encryptor/README.md

 # Notes

-The .cs files are provided as a reference.
+The `builder.cs` file is provided as a reference.
 Tested with x86 windows/meterpreter/reverse_tcp